 In Semester One students study The Middle Ages.
-Students use investigative and research skills to compare the social, political, and economic changes that took place in Europe and Asia during the Middle Ages.
+Students use investigative and research skills to compare the social, political, and economic changes that took place in Europe and Asia during the Medieval Ages.
+As part of the study of the Medieval times, students will participate in an incursion learning about the life, culture, weapons and clothing of the Medieval Ages.